Jessica Jones (TV series): Casting

 In August 2014, Sarandos said the series was beginning to look "at casting Jessica."
 By November, Krysten Ritter, Alexandra Daddario, Teresa Palmer, Jessica De Gouw, and Marin Ireland were being tested for the role of Jessica Jones, with Ritter having been auditioning since October.
 Additionally, Lance Gross, Mike Colter, and Cleo Anthony were in contention for the role of Luke Cage, which was envisioned as a recurring role in the series before headlining Luke Cage.
 The next month, Ritter was cast as Jessica Jones.
 Ritter and Palmer had been the final candidates for the role, with both auditioning opposite Colter to test chemistry.
 Colter was confirmed as Luke Cage later in December.
 In January 2015, David Tennant was cast as Kilgrave, and Rachael Taylor was cast as Patricia "Trish" Walker.
-The latter character was added to the series as a replacement for Danvers, as she was set to feature in her own film.
-A month later, Carrie-Ann Moss joined the cast, with her role revealed that October to be a female version of male comic book character Jeryn Hogarth.
+The latter character was added to the series as a replacement for Carol Danvers, as she was set to feature in her own film.
+A month later, Carrie-Anne Moss joined the cast, with her role revealed that October to be Jeri Hogarth, a female version of male comic book character Jeryn Hogarth.
 Also in February, Eka Darville, Erin Moriarty, and Wil Traval were cast as Malcolm Ducasse, Hope Shlottman, and Will Simpson, respectively.

 Ritter, Taylor, Darville, and Moss return for the second season.
-They are joined by J.R.
-Ramirez as Oscar Arocho, Terry Chen as Pryce Cheng, Leah Gibson as Inez Green, and Janet McTeer as Alisa Jones.
+They are joined by J. R. Ramirez as Oscar Arocho, Terry Chen as Pryce Cheng, Leah Gibson as Inez Green, and Janet McTeer as Alisa Jones.
 Traval and Tennant also appear in the second season as guest stars.
 Ritter, Taylor, Moss, and Darville also return for the third season.